10 stories of committed photography: when photographers want to make a difference

-Committed to others, committed to the world, these ten photographers we present to you today are photographers who strive to put their convictions through their art.
-Through photo reports or blogs, they try to make things happen.
+Committed to others, committed to the world, these ten photographers that we present to you today are photographers who strive to convey their convictions through their art.
+Through photo reports or blogs, they seek to make things happen.

-Highlighting the benefits of sport for young people, Dominika Cadu, sports photographer, chose to help young athletes who would not have the means to equip themselves and train in good conditions.
-To do this, she created a calendar featuring athletes she photographed naked.
-The funds earned from the sale of the calendars are donated to its “One Year Fund” association.
+Highlighting the benefits of sport for young people, Dominika Cadu, sports photographer, has chosen to help young athletes who would not have the means to equip themselves and train in good conditions.
+To do so, she created a calendar highlighting athletes that she photographed naked.
+The funds earned from the sale of the calendars are donated to her association “One Year Fund”.

-Many photographers put their talents into the services of associations to help them in their struggles.
-This is the case of Stephanie Sinclair, an American photo journalist and founder of the “Too Young to Wed” association.
-With her association Stephanie Sinclair is fighting against the forced marriage of young girls around the world.
-With this NGO, it seeks to raise awareness against this still widespread practice.
-Beyond photographing the situations she witnesses, Stephanie Sinclair entrusts married girls with cameras when they were just children to capture their daily lives.
+Many photographers put their talents at the service of associations to help them in their struggles.
+This is the case of Stephanie Sinclair, an American photojournalist and founder of the association “Too Young to Wed”.
+With her association Stephanie Sinclair fights against forced marriage of young girls around the world.
+With this NGO, she seeks to raise public awareness against this still widespread practice.
+Beyond photographing the situations she witnesses, Stephanie Sinclair entrusts cameras to young girls married when they were only children so that they can capture their daily life.

-It was to defend the cause of refugees in Greece that Cyrille Bernon, a photographer used to school portraits, went to a refugee camp in Greece.
-He went to the Idomeni camp to photograph the families and the some 5,000 children living in the camps, creating the report “A Childhood in the Camps”.
-By illustrating the inhuman living conditions of these children, he warned of the despair that animates these families.
+It was to defend the cause of refugees in Greece that Cyrille Bernon, a photographer accustomed to school portraits, went to a refugee camp in Greece.
+He went to the Idomeni camp to photograph the families and the 5,000 or so children living in the camps, creating the report “A childhood in the camps”.
+By illustrating the inhuman living conditions of these children, he alerted to the despair that animates these families.

-In the same spirit as the Humans of New York blog, the work of Brooklyn-based Jamaican photographer Ruddy Roye aims to destroy prejudice and make people think.
-Ruddy focuses on portraits of African Americans, highlighting their stories and daily challenges.
+In the same spirit as the Humans of New York blog, the work of Ruddy Roye, a Jamaican photographer based in Brooklyn, aims to destroy prejudice and make people think.
+Ruddy focuses on portraits of African-Americans, highlighting their stories and the difficulties of everyday life.
 Commitment to others and raising awareness are the key words of this committed photographer.

-The defence of minorities is a major issue for committed photographers.
-It was with this in mind that Frédéric Noy travelled to East Africa to meet sexual minorities.
-As members of the LGBTI community were rejected by their families because of their sexuality, Frédéric Noy went there to highlight this reality through these photographs.
+The defence of minorities is a big issue for committed photographers.
+It was with this idea that Frédéric Noy went to East Africa to meet sexual minorities.
+Members of the LGBTI community being rejected by their families because of their sexuality, Frédéric Noy went there to highlight this reality through these photographs.

-Mário Macilau, an environmental and children’s rights defender, has taken a series of black and white photos in the landfill of the Huelene district of Mozambique, his native country.
-Thanks to this work, which was rewarded with the 2016 Green Places Photo Award, he was able to highlight the difficulties and health problems faced by people who earn their living working in this landfill and burning waste, continually exposing themselves to toxic fumes..
+An advocate for the environment and children’s rights, Mário Macilau has taken a series of black and white photos in the landfill in the Huelene neighbourhood of Mozambique, where he is from.
+Thanks to this work, which won the 2016 Green Places Photo Award, he was able to highlight the difficulties and health problems faced by the people who earn their living by working in this dump and burning waste there, continually exposing themselves to toxic fumes.

-Mattias Klum, a famous Swedish pro-environmental photographer, has travelled the world to warn of the damage caused to nature by global warming.
-It is by returning several times to the same places that he was able to highlight the rapid degradation and blatant in the environment.
-His photographic work, accompanied by his films, exhibitions and books, has been praised by the King of Sweden and by National Geographic, which has published it many times.
+Mattias Klum, the famous Swedish pro-environment photographer, has travelled the world to warn of the damage inflicted on nature by global warming.
+It is by returning several times to the same places that he has been able to highlight the rapid and flagrant degradation of the environment.
+His photographic work, accompanied by his films, exhibitions and books, has been praised by the King of Sweden and by the National Geographic, which has published him many times.

-Finally, it is in Brazil that photographer Sebastião Salgado also fights for the environment.
-He is the co-founder of the “Instituto Terra” association, which makes it possible to restore spaces that have been exhausted by over-exploitation through donations.
-In particular, he highlights his NGO and pro-environmental convictions by photographing animals, landscapes and inhabitants of the American continent.
+Finally, it is in Brazil that the photographer Sebastião Salgado also fights for the environment.
+He is the co-founder of the association “Instituto Terra” which, thanks to donations, makes it possible to restore spaces that have been exhausted by over-exploitation.
+He promotes his NGO and his pro-environmental convictions by photographing animals, landscapes and inhabitants of the American continent.